Quantifiers and witnesses for the nonclassicality of measurements and of states: Certifying and quantifying the nonclassicality of a set of states

 In this section, we show how one can certify and quantify the nonclassicality of a set of states $\{\rho_a\}_{a}$.
 With only small notational modifications (given in Appendix~\ref{appfc2}), our approach can be applied to general multi-sources rather than sets of states; however, we have opted to focus on the latter special case due to the fact that they are much more commonly studied.

-We again introduce a quantifier based on the robustness of nonclassicality to white-noise, and a weight-based quantifier.
+We again introduce a quantifier based on the robustness of nonclassicality to white noise, and a weight-based quantifier.
 The former of these can be used directly to quantify the nonclassicality of general multi-sources, since (as we prove in Appendix~\ref{appfc1}) the white-noise robustness is unchanged under moving from a given multi-source to its associated set of normalized states.
 Whether the latter is preserved under this move is not known, and so minor modifications would need to be made to apply our results to general multi-sources (as we discuss in Appendix~\ref{appfc2}).

-Like for measurements, the nonclassicality of a set of states $\{\rho_a\}_{a}$ can be certified using an SDP written in terms of the finitely many extreme points $D_{\mbb{P}}(a|\lambda)$ of the polytope in Definition~\ref{def: op_polytope_prep}; namely, the SDP
+Like for measurements, the nonclassicality of a set of states $\{\rho_a\}_{a}$ can be certified using an SDP written in terms of the finitely many extreme points $D_{\mbb{P}}(a|\lambda)$ of the polytope in Def.~\ref{def: op_polytope_prep}; namely, the SDP

 If the program returns an optimal value $\mu$ that is negative, then $\{\rho_a\}_{a}$ is nonclassical.
 Otherwise, it is classical.